 - We have entered into the Investment Management Agreement with the Investment Adviser, a wholly-owned subsidiary of New Mountain Capital.
-Therefore, New Mountain Capital is entitled to any profits earned by the Investment Adviser, which includes any fees payable to the Investment Adviser under the terms of the Investment Management Agreement, less expenses incurred by the Investment Adviser in performing its services under the Investment Management Agreement. - We have entered into an Administration Agreement with the Administrator, a wholly-owned subsidiary of New Mountain Capital.
+Therefore, New Mountain Capital is entitled to any profits earned by the Investment Adviser, which includes any fees payable to the Investment Adviser under the terms of the Investment Agreement, less expenses incurred by the Investment Adviser in performing its services under the Investment Management Agreement. - We have entered into the Administration Agreement with the Administrator, a wholly-owned subsidiary of New Mountain Capital.
 The Administrator arranges our office space and provides office equipment and administrative services necessary to conduct our respective day-to-day operations pursuant to the Administration Agreement.
 We reimburse the Administrator for the allocable portion of overhead and other expenses incurred by it in performing its obligations to us under the Administration Agreement, which includes the fees and expenses associated with performing administrative, finance, and compliance functions, and the compensation of our chief financial officer and chief compliance officer and their respective staffs.
 Pursuant to the Administrator has incurred on our behalf during any quarterly period.
 As a result, the amount of expenses for which we will have to reimburse the Administrator may fluctuate in future quarterly periods and there can be no assurance given as to when, or if, the Administrator may determine to limit the expenses that the Administrator submits to us for reimbursement in the future.
 However, it is expected that the Administrator will continue to support part of our expense burden in the near future and may decide to not calculate and charge through certain overhead related amounts as well as continue to cover some of the indirect costs.
 The Administrator cannot recoup any expenses that the Administrator has previously waived.
-For the three and six months ended June 30, 2017 approximately \$0.4 million and \$0.8 million, respectively, of indirect administrative expenses were included in administrator.
-As ofJune 30, 2017, \$0.4 million of indirect administrative expenses were included in payable to affiliates.
+For the three and nine months ended September 30, 2017 approximately \$0.4 million and \$1.1 million, respectively, of indirect administrative expenses were included in administrative expenses, of which approximately \$0 and \$0.4 million, respectively, of indirect administrative expenses were waived by the Administrator.
+As of September 30, 2017, \$0.4 million of indirect administrative expenses were included in payable to affiliates.

-We, the Investment Adviser and the Administrator have entered into a royalty-free Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant us, the Investment Adviser and the Administrator, a non-exclusive, royalty-free license to use the name "New Mountain" and "New Mountain Finance".
+We, the Investment Adviser and the Administrator have entered into a royalty-free Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant us, the Investment Adviser and the Administrator a non-exclusive, royalty-free license to use the name "New Mountain" and "New Mountain Finance".